cmac-duke/physical-computing/_docs/tutorials/coding-basics.md

 # Functions

 Functions are simply a way to organize your code into tasks.
 A function is named section of a program that performs a specific task.
+Functions help you reuse code without having to rewrite the code.

 To execute or "call", a function you can simply type the name of the function with parenthases